 In-Home Respite Care

-This is the most common type and often the most comfortable for the person receiving care.
-A professional care worker comes to the home and takes over the caring duties for an agreed period.
-The person stays in their own familiar environment, with their own routines and belongings around them.
+This is the most popular option, and it’s often the most comfortable for the person receiving care.
+A professional care worker comes to the home and takes over for an agreed period.
+Your loved one stays in their own familiar surroundings, with their own routines and belongings around them.

-At Accredilink, our in-home respite care can range from a few hours of sit-in support to a full day or overnight stay.
-We match our care workers carefully so that your loved one is with someone they can feel comfortable with.
+At Accredilink, our in-home respite care can be anything from a few hours of sit-in support to a full day or overnight stay.
+We take real care in matching our care workers so your loved one is with someone they’ll feel at ease with.

 Day Centre Respite

-Some areas offer day centres where older people or people with disabilities can spend the day in a social setting with structured activities, meals, and supervision.
-This gives the family carer a full day’s break and provides valuable social interaction for the person attending.
+Some areas have day centres where older people or people with disabilities can spend the day in a friendly, social setting with activities, meals, and supervision.
+It gives you a full day’s break and gives your loved one some great social time too.

 Residential Respite

-For longer breaks, such as when a carer needs to go on holiday or into hospital themselves, the person being cared for may stay temporarily in a residential care home.
-This is sometimes called “short break” care.
-It is planned in advance and is always temporary.
+For longer breaks — say you need to go on holiday or you’re going into hospital yourself — your loved one can stay temporarily in a residential care home.
+You might hear it called “short break” care.
+It’s always planned ahead and it’s always temporary.

 Emergency Respite